 This Christmas: Live in Chicago

 Runtime: 52 minOne of the music world's most recognizable voices, Michael McDonald performs a special Christmas themed episode of Soundstage for This Christmas Live In Chicago.
 Opening the show with the Doobie Brothers classic It Keeps You Runnin, McDonald jumps into two selections from his solo career, before launching into Christmas songs.
 Many of these songs appeared on his 2009 holiday album This Christmas.
 The set ends with three Doobie Brothers classics.

 I'll Take You There: An All-Star Celebration of Mavis Staples

-Runtime: 1 hr 48 minThis historic, all-star concert featuring over twenty performances spanning many genres by artists including Gregg Allman, Win Butler & Regine Chassagne of Arcade Fire, Eric Church, Emmylou Harris, Bonnie Raitt, Jeff Tweedy and many more.
-Filmed at Chicago s historic Auditorium Theatre, this performance was a once in a lifetime event, bringing some of the biggest names in music together to honor the Rock & Roll Hall of Fame and American icon.
-Throughout an unparalleled career that spans over six decades, Staples soulful songs of justice and equality have become a soundtrack for the Civil Rights Movement, and inspired multiple generations of artists.
-In addition to the performances, I'll Take You There includes exclusive interviews with many of the artists, exploring Staples cultural and musical impact.
+Runtime: 1 hr 48 minThis historic, all-star concert features over twenty performances by Gregg Allman, Win Butler & Regine Chassagne of Arcade Fire, Eric Church, Emmylou Harris, Bonnie Raitt, Jeff Tweedy and many more.
+Filmed at Chicago's historic Auditorium Theatre, this show was a once in a lifetime event, bringing some of the biggest names in music together to honor the Rock & Roll Hall of Fame and American icon, Mavis Staples.
+Throughout an unparalleled career that spans over six decades, Staples soulful songs of justice and equality have become a soundtrack for the Civil Rights Movement and inspired multiple generations of artists.
+In addition to the performances, I'll Take You There includes exclusive interviews, many by the artists, exploring Staples' cultural and musical impact.
 Produced by Blackbird Presents blackbirdpresents.com

 Michael McDonald Top Tracks